martis42/depend_on_what_you_use/README.md

 # Alternatives to DWYU

-If you are mostly interested in making sure no headers from transitive dependecies are used by your C++ targets, you might want to look into the `layering_check` feature.
+If you are mostly interested in making sure no headers from transitive dependencies are used by your C++ targets, you might want to look into the `layering_check` feature.
 It causes the compilation to fail on using headers from transitive dependencies.<br/>
 At the time of writing this, I could not find detailed documentation about this feature.